JonasWeinert/XLSFormTranslator/README.md

 ## Prerequisites

-The application requires the following:
+The script requires the following:

+- A Jupyter notebook (You can also use Collab).
 - Python 3.6 or higher.
 - Pandas Python Library.
 - Google Cloud Translate API.